anirudhprmar/word-grind/README.md

 ## Core functionalities

 18 aug

-- [X]- figure out how to get ai reponse from dashboard input (vercel ai sdk??)
-- [ ]- implement trpc on the frontend
+- [X]- implement trpc on the frontend
+- [X]- a modal with options to add or ignore then on add user trpc to add the word to collection

+- [ ]- extract the info of a word from here then represent that info usinig

 - [ ]- users can add new words get all information about it
 - [ ]- Users can add and view their words lists